Stoxis/Godette-Tale/README.md

 # Godette-Tale
-This is an Undertale game template for Godot, it tries to stay as true to the original IP
+This is an Undertale game template for Godot, it tries to stay as true to the original IP while also being as plug and play as possible.

+This project currently does not contain a FIGHT system, help implementing one would be much obliged.

+Any other help, bug fixes, etc, would also be much appreciated.

 ## Features:
 ### Player Controller